bitcoin-express/bitcoin-express-server/docs/createPaymentRequest.md

     "ack_memo": "string - purchase information stored and displayed at the wallet's item section", "amount": "float (required) - amount of the payment", "auth": "string (required) - authentication code",
     "currency": "string - valid currency for this payment.
-If not set, it will use the default merchant_config.default_currency", "email": {
+If not set, it will use the default merchant_config.default_payment_currency", "email": {
       "contact": "string - contact email of the merchat", "receipt": "boolean - send receipt to users after payment", "refund": "boolean - refunds allowed"
     },
     "expires": "string - seconds from now when the payment must expire.
-If not set by default expires will be set from the value of merchant_config.defaultTimeout", "issuers": "array[string] - list of acceptable issuers", "memo": "string (required) - short description of the item, preferably in the buyer's preferred language", "merchant_data": "string - typically a reference that is meaningful to the merchant – for example an invoice number",
+If not set by default expires will be set from the value of merchant_config.default_payment_timeout", "issuers": "array[string] - list of acceptable issuers", "memo": "string (required) - short description of the item, preferably in the buyer's preferred language", "merchant_data": "string - typically a reference that is meaningful to the merchant – for example an invoice number",